robj411/p2_drivers/README.md

 | **Light closures** | Vaccine rollout complete OR $R_t(M(\textbf{1})) < 1$ |                                                                           | $R_t > 1.2$                                                    |
 | **Heavy closures** | Vaccine rollout complete OR $R_t(M(\textbf{1})) < 1$ | $R_t(M(x_{\text{light closure}})) < 0.95$ AND t &gt; 7 + last change time |                                                                |

-Table 1.2: State transition rules for the elimination strategy
+Table 1.2: State transition rules for the elimination policy

 # 2 Socio-economic costs

-We assign monetary values to YLLs and to years of education in order to add health and education costs of mitigation strategies to the costs of economic closures.
+We assign monetary values to YLLs and to years of education in order to add health and education costs of sector-closure policies to the costs of economic closures.
 We define the total socio-economic costs TSC of an epidemic as the sum of the individual costs:

 $$\begin{equation}